spotandjake/Grain-Toml/Readme.md

 + [ ] Testing
   + [ ] Parsing
     + [ ] Run The Toml Verification Tests through to ensure full coverage and compliance with the spec.
-+ [ ] Refactor
-  + [ ] After everything else is done we need to go back through and refactor the entire library for performance and readability.